kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Customer Lifetime Value

-Value accumulates over time.
+Value accumulates over time
-Retention matters more than acquisition.
+Retention matters more than acquisition
 Prediction guides investment

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.